 Are There Specific Training Programs Available for Construction Workers to Learn About Ergonomics?

-Yes, there’re specific training programs available.
+Yes, there are specific training programs available.
 You can learn about ergonomic equipment and training methods tailored for construction workers to increase safety and productivity while reducing the risk of work-related injuries.

 How Does Ergonomics Intersect With Mental Health Concerns in the Construction Industry?